Gabriella439/Haskell-Annah-Library/README.md

 λ(Bool : *) → λ(True : Bool) → λ(False : Bool) → False
 ```

-Here's a more advanced example of a list comprehension written in Annah:
+Here is another example of a list comprehension written in Annah, to illustrate
+Annah's support for lists and @do@ notation:

 ```bash
 $ annah | morte